 So, your dog is normal.
 That’s the good news.
 But it doesn’t change the fact that you don’t want a dog, any dog, digging in your flower beds or rooting around in your vegetable patch.

 Naturally, as the owner of a young tearaway, you are looking for a quick and effective dog deterrent solution.
-A command, or training method, which will keep dogs out of garden areas, and off flowerbeds, and which puts a stop to the destruction and naughtiness.
+A command or training method that will keep dogs out of garden areas, off flowerbeds and put a stop to the destruction and naughtiness.

 Most importantly, you want to be able to let the dog into the yard without watching him like a hawk every second he is out there.

-We’ll examine the main ways in which you can prevent your little piece of paradise turning into a moonscape
+We’ll examine the main ways to prevent your little piece of paradise turning into a moonscape.

 - Altering your garden design

 The first option we’ll consider is making changes to the design and style of your yard to keep dogs out of garden.